 We offer classes to help parents understand feeding disorders in children and the first steps towards care.
-Classes are meant for families who are on the waiting list for the intake clinic, intensive outpatient therapy or outpatient therapy.
-We provide classes:
+Classes are meant for families who are on the waiting list for the intake visit or our feeding therapy services.
+You can take classes:

-- Using your tablet, laptop or desktop computer that has a camera so you can take part from home, work or wherever you are
+- Using your tablet, laptop or desktop computer that has a camera.
+You can take part from home, work or wherever you are.

 Learn about Feeding First Steps: Parent Education Class (PDF).

-- Complete the family questionnaire that the scheduling team gives you.
+- Complete the family questionnaire sent to you by the scheduling team.

-- Get your child’s records and test results.
-Ask your child’s doctor for any test results that relate to their feeding issues.
+- Ask your child’s doctor for any test results that relate to their feeding issues.
 Have your provider fax them to us at 206-987-8081.